trapatsas/datateam-challenge/README.md

 ## Languages

-Must be in Scala, Python, Java, Golang or Perl.
+Must be in Scala, Java

 ## Licencing